-Diletti is currently the president of the math education student alumni group and an adjunct instructor at the University at Buffalo.
-For the last 10 years, she has worked at Akron High School in Akron, NY teaching courses in remedial algebra, algebra, algebra 2, trigonometry and intermediate algebra.
-She is the math department chair and the chair of the education study council for Akron High School.
+Diletti is currently an adjunct instructor and president of the math education student alumni group at the University at Buffalo.
+For over 12 years, she has worked at Akron High School in Akron, NY and currently teaches algebra and algebra 2.
+Diletti serves as the mentor coordinator and also serves on the professional development team.

 Patti Doyle holds a Bachelor of Science degree in accounting and mathematics from SUNY College at Brockport and a Master of Science in math education from Medaille College.
 She is New York State certified for math in grades 7 to 12.
 She was the 2013 NISOD (National Institute for Staff and Organizational Development) Excellence Award recipient for teaching excellence.

 Doyle is currently a PhD student at the University at Buffalo majoring in curriculum, instruction and the science of learning with a math education concentration, and is also pursuing an advanced certificate in applied statistical analysis.
 She is an adjunct instructor at the University at Buffalo and the College at Brockport where she teaches all levels of mathematics.
 She is also an instructor for the Gifted Math Program at the University at Buffalo, a program that caters to area high school students.